Hakkush-07/cmpe462-project/README.md

 ### Random Forest

-`RandomForest.py` contains the kNN algoritm implemented from scratch.
+`RandomForest.py` contains the applications of the Random Forest Classifier algorithm and the hyperparameter tuning for it along with various metrics.

 ### Plotting